A Letter To Moms With That Kid

 I will leave you with this.
 Don’t lose heart.
 Galatians 6:9: “Let us not lose heart in doing good, for in due time we will reap if we do not grow weary.”

-If you have ‘that kid’ — watch this video and see if we relate!!
+If you are reading this letter to moms with that kid, you likely have one yourself.
 I’d love to connect to chat more about what we’ve done to help him thrive (and for us to remain sane & strong)

 Sincerely,